MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/how-to-create-an-app-package-supporting-both-sql-server-and-mysql.md

 ---
-title: "How to Create an App Package Supporting both SQL Server and MySQL | Microsoft Docs"
+title: "How to Create an App Package Supporting both SQL Server and MySQL"
 author: SunBuild
 description: "Applications that currently support MySQL as their main DBMS can also support Microsoft SQL Server.
-The SQL Server Driver for PHP is available to PHP develop..." ms.author: iiscontent
+The SQL Server Driver for PHP is available to PHP develop..." ms.date: 02/16/2012 ms.assetid: 76946c02-3b19-43ad-b13d-3b914ab11c54 msc.legacyurl: /learn/develop/windows-web-application-gallery/how-to-create-an-app-package-supporting-both-sql-server-and-mysql msc.type: authoredcontent
-manager: soshir
-ms.date: 02/16/2012
-ms.topic: article
-ms.assetid: 76946c02-3b19-43ad-b13d-3b914ab11c54
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/windows-web-application-gallery/how-to-create-an-app-package-supporting-both-sql-server-and-mysql
-msc.type: authoredcontent
 ---